Easy Crochet Ribbed Beanie for Beginners | Free Pattern & Video Tutorial

 Stitching Ends Together

-ch1, turn, sl st flo across to connect the last row to the first row, fasten off with long loose end
+ch1, turn, sl st in the flo across to connect the last row to the first row, fasten off with a long loose end about 25cm/10in long

 stitching